 - Representing the bulk of Anandapur, Kali River Rapids’ queue is arguably the most underrated queue in all of Walt Disney World.
 It is overshadowed by its great counterpart at the more popular Expedition Everest attraction, but it should not be missed.

-- Disney Imagineers conducted extensive research throughout Southeast Asia prior to Kali River Rapids’ debut, and more than 5,000 props purchased from local vendors are situated in the queue.
+- Disney Imagineers conducted extensive research throughout Southeast Asia prior to Kali River Rapids’ debut, and the queue features more than 5,000 props purchased from local vendors.
 Sights encountered in the queue include lush foliage, decaying relics and statues, the grand “Tiger Temple,” “Mr. Panika’s Shop,” a faux bird market, and the Kali Rapids Expedition Office.

 - A mass of bells and ribbons hanging outside the Tiger Temple represent, respectively, answered prayers and yet-to-be answered prayers.
 Animal carvings, religious artifacts, traditional costumes and masks, pictorial tales about the previous lives of the Buddha, and a grand tiger statue occupy the Temple’s interior.
 The room with the Buddha stories is termed the “Painted Pavilion.”

 - Kali River Rapids was originally envisioned as another whitewater rapids attraction to be called “Tiger Rapids Run” and feature real tigers along its perimeter.
-Due to the speed of the attraction obviating good views of the tigers and the likelihood of screams from the riders scaring the animals, Tiger Rapids Run was altered into the eventual product.
+Due to the speed of the attraction obviating good views of the tigers and the likelihood of screams from the riders scaring the animals, Tiger Rapids Run evolved into the current product.